-There were six meetings of the ARC in 2020.
-Three of these were virtual meetings, held online due to COVID 19 restrictions.
+There were 8 meetings of the ARC in 2021 including a joint session held with the Governance Committee on November 22nd 2021.
+They were all virtual meetings, held online due to COVID 19 restrictions.

 The current ARC was initially appointed on 20 June, 2019 comprising Etain Doyle, Chairperson, Geoff Browne, Teresa Hagan, Anne McHugh and Joe McKeown.
 Joe McKeown became Chairperson from April 2020.
 Joan O'Connor joined as an independent member from April 2020 replacing Etain Doyle.